OperationSpark/high-school-prep/problem_solving.md

 You are an Agent of Awesome, and you can handle this mission.
 Be patient with yourself and your teachers, and you will succeed.
 Traits that will help you:

-* Be autodidatic - self-directed in your learning.
+* Be autodidactic - self-directed in your learning.
 * You should struggle to find answers, this is a good thing!
 * Try to solve the problem yourself.
 * Next, try to find answers to your problems on the Internet.